 Good and Bad Angels roam the earth, here to fulfill their purpose.
 When Clara starts getting visions of her purpose, she and her family move to Jackson Hole, Wyoming so she can save a boy from a fire.
 But will it all go to plan?
 I’ve already started the second book in this trilogy

 YA Fantasy Romance Books

-Just when I thought that nothing could top the Caraval series, Stephanie Garber writes this book.
-This YA fantasy will not disappoint her die-hard fans and for those that have never read Caraval, you can fall in love for the first time.
+Just when I thought that nothing could top the Caraval series, Stephanie Garber wrote this book.
+This YA fantasy romance book will not disappoint her die-hard fans and for those who have never read Caraval, you can fall in love for the first time.
 I absolutely loved this book.

 I have been on some weird dystopian kick recently – which is funny because I had to be forced to read the Hunger Games.
 Now I can’t seem to stop!
-I’m sure I’ll switch gears this summer but right now I’m loving this story.
+I’m sure I’ll switch gears this summer but right now I’m loving this young adult fantasy novel.